 The preparation of the financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the reporting date and the reported amounts of revenues and expenses for the reporting period.
 Actual results could differ from those estimated.
-Significant financial statement items that require the use of estimates is the accrual and recognition of government assistance related to COVID-19.
 These estimates are reviewed regularly, and adjustments are made, as appropriate, in the statement of operations in the year they become known.